Ayanna Pressley: Presidential primary endorsements

-During the 2016 Democratic Party presidential primaries, Pressley endorsed Hillary Clinton.
+During the 2016 Democratic Party presidential primaries, Pressley endorsed the candidacy of Hillary Clinton.

-In November 2019, Pressley endorsed Senator Elizabeth Warren for president ahead of the 2020 Democratic Party presidential primaries.
+In November 2019, Pressley endorsed the candidacy of Senator Elizabeth Warren for president ahead of the 2020 Democratic Party presidential primaries.
 This set Pressley apart from the other three members of "The Squad", who had endorsed Bernie Sanders.
 Pressley, who was named one of Warren's three national co-chairs, became a prominent surrogate on the campaign circuit.
 After Warren's withdrawal, Pressley did not transfer her support to Joe Biden or Bernie Sanders until the time of the Democratic National Convention, when she endorsed Biden for president.

 Criminal justice reform

-Pressley is a supporter of prison reform and supports programs for prisoner reentry that starts well before an inmate has been released from incarceration.
+Pressley supports prison reform and supports programs for prisoner reentry that start well before an inmate has been released.
 In 2020, Pressley's husband, who spent ten years in prison, testified before the United States House Judiciary Subcommittee on Crime, Terrorism and Homeland Security saying "All the other things that organizations can offer, like identification cards, are important, but it all starts with where you lay your head at night."
 In the autumn of 2019, Pressley introduced a resolution calling for an overhaul of the criminal justice system called the People's Justice Guarantee.

-In early June 2020, Pressley and Libertarian representative Justin Amash introduced the End Qualified Immunity Act.
+In early June 2020, Pressley and Libertarian representative Justin Amash introduced the Ending Qualified Immunity Act.
 The act would remove from law enforcement officers, and other officials, the protection of qualified immunity that had routinely protected them from prosecution when they could claim that acts that would otherwise trigger criminal charges had been committed as part of performing their official duties.

 Public transit and infrastructure

 Pressley advocates for making public transit fare-free for users.
 In 2020, she co-authored the Freedom to Move Act with Senator Ed Markey, which would have offered $5 billion in annual competitive grants to transit agencies that offer fare-free transit access.
+She and Markey reintroduced the bill in April 2023.

 On November 5, 2021, Pressley was one of six House Democrats who broke with their party and voted with a majority of Republicans against the Infrastructure Investment and Jobs Act, a $1.2 trillion infrastructure spending bill.

-Voting age
+Reparations for slavery

-In January 2023, Pressley was one of 13 cosponsors of an amendment to the Constitution of the United States extending the right to vote to citizens sixteen years of age or older.
+On February 12, 2025, Pressley reintroduced a bill to establish a commission to study and develop reparation proposals for African Americans.
+Pressley said in an NBC News interview.
+"We find ourselves in a moment of emboldened white supremacy and anti-Black racism, and a weaponized Supreme Court that is actively gutting protections and progress that has been made".